DanielKapica/di-workshop-01-intro-to-p5/README.md

 **What does background do?**

+Sets the colour of the scene.

 **What happens if you change the order of the letters in background?
 What does this tell you about how the computer uses them?**

+R - Red, B - Blue, G - Green, A - Alpha (Opacity)

 **What happens if you change the number of letters?**

+First parameters are either R, R,A OR R,B,A OR R,B,G, R,B,G,A.

 **What happens if you change the letters for different ones?**

+Breaks.
+Nothing will happen.

 # Sketch B